yegor256/blog/_drafts/ai.md

 code mostly by finding samples on the Internet, copying, and sticking them together?
 Many of them already do that even without AI.
 The [analysis](https://stackoverflow.blog/2021/12/30/how-often-do-people-actually-copy-and-paste-from-stack-overflow-now-we-know/)
-recently done by Stack Overlow demonstrates that "the higher a user's reputation, the less often they are copying."
-Less skillful programmers tend to copy.
+recently done by Stack Overflow demonstrates that "the higher a user's reputation, the less often they are copying."
+Less skilful programmers tend to copy.
 Is this a good tendency?
 Do we want AI to push it further?

 Will AI ever be able to write code by reading natural language requirements?